Tom284/portfolio-minor-iot/Lesson 7/README.md

 ## Reflection

 * I worked with a lot of different hardware devices today with whom I hadn't yet worked before.
 By doing this I learned a lot.
 But it was also a really busy day.
 I didn't really take any breaks as there were so many tasks that I had to do.
 This made the learning experience a little less fun than it could have been.
 I definitely still had a lot of fun, especially once a task was completed as it felt really rewarding.
 The thing that made it not as enjoyable as it could have been was that I didn't really have the time to enjoy a task once it was completed as I immmediately had to move on to the next task.
+I am proud of how project 1 turned out as it works great and it feels really cool.
+It is definitely a big enough project that I feel is worthy of what we have been working towards over the past 2/3 weeks.